maxdev1/ghost/README.md

 - virtual 8086 for BIOS calls

 ## Status
-This is the bleeding edge source version of March 20, 2016.
+This is the bleeding edge source version of May 13, 2016.
-Version 0.5.2
+Version 0.5.3

-This release contains a lot of changes, especially a big bunch of refactoring work.
-The filesystem and the thread setup code where cleaned up.
-Added a changelog that contains details.
+This is a demo release that contains some new tools, PCI device enumeration, process listing and more.
+The most important change is the introduction of the cairo graphics library as the rendering engine for the window server.
+See the website for a demo image.

 ## Structure
 - `applications`